tmartin-m/datafun-04-notebooks/README.md

 3. Install Python, Git, and Visual Studio (VS) Code for your operating system.
 4. Configure Git
 5. Install common VS Code extensions.
-6. Create a Projects folder to hold your projects.
+6. Create a folder on your machine to hold your GitHub projects.
 7. Create a GitHub account (join 100 Million Developers!)

 ---